mpv-player/mpv/DOCS/man/options.rst

     immediate
         Tearing, not vsync blocked.
 Similar to "VSync off".

+``--vulkan-queue-count=<1..8>``
+    Controls the number of VkQueues used for rendering (limited by how many your device supports).
+In theory, using more queues could enable some parallelism between frames (when using a ``--swapchain-depth`` higher than 1).
+(Default: 1)

+    NOTE: Setting this to a value higher than 1 may cause graphical corruption, as mpv's vulkan implementation currently does not try and protect textures against concurrent access.

+``--vulkan-async-transfer``
+    Enables the use of asynchronous texture uploads (default: no).
+Enabling this allows offloading texture transfers to dedicated DMA engines on supported devices.

+    NOTE: Enabling this option may cause graphical corruption, as mpv's vulkan implementation currently does not try and protect textures against concurrent access.
+Very likely to corrupt at least the OSD.
+Use at your own risk, and only if necessary!

 ``--spirv-compiler=<compiler>``
     Controls which compiler is used to translate GLSL to SPIR-V. This is (currently) only relevant for ``--gpu-api=vulkan``.
 The possible choices